All insights

 The EU AI Act organizes AI systems into four risk tiers: prohibited practices, high-risk systems, limited-risk systems, and minimal-risk systems.
 The compliance burden scales with risk classification.

-High-risk systems are the core of the Act's compliance regime.
-They include AI used in employment and workforce management, access to education, critical infrastructure management, law enforcement, border control, administration of justice, and several categories of financial products and services.
-High-risk obligations include: conformity assessments, technical documentation, logging and audit trails, human oversight mechanisms, and registration in the EU AI Act database.
+Prohibited practices -- including social scoring by public authorities, real-time biometric surveillance in public spaces, and systems that exploit vulnerable groups -- have applied since February 2025.
+High-risk systems are the core of the Act's compliance regime: AI used in employment, education, critical infrastructure, law enforcement, border control, administration of justice, and several categories of financial products and services.
+Their obligations include conformity assessments, technical documentation, logging and audit trails, human oversight mechanisms, and registration in the EU AI Act database.
+For regulated industries -- financial services, healthcare, insurance, infrastructure -- the probability of operating at least one high-risk AI system is significant.
+Limited-risk systems, such as chatbots and synthetic media, carry transparency obligations: users must know they are interacting with AI.

 The Cross-Border Compliance Challenge